How Our Outstanding Cover Letter Examples Will Turbo Charge Your Job Search

 Administrative assistant cover letter example

-As an administrative assistant, it’s important your covering letter is clear, well organised, and concise.
+As an Administrative Assistant, it’s important your cover letter is clear, well organised, and concise.
 As well as demonstrating that you’re qualified for the available position, it needs to show that you’re the best person for the job.

 Administrator cover letter examples

 Make the most of your letter by reading our cover letter examples before you begin.
-Although your administrator cover letter needs to be short and easy to read, it also needs to convey your key skills.
-Include some of the key phrases relevant to your industry, and creating a job-winning cover letter should be easy.
+Although your Administrator cover letter needs to be short and easy to read, it also needs to convey your key skills.
+Include some of the key phrases relevant to your industry and creating a successful cover letter should be easy.

 Apprenticeship cover letter example